 What can you do?
 Pay attention to the comments your friends and colleagues make when you're listening to them.
 Do they think you're upset because you've furrowed your brow in concentration?
 If this is the case, try to relax your muscles or smile more often when meeting new people.

-The key is to not let your body language undermine what it is you want to do as an entrepreneur.
-Use these tips to help you become more aware of the image you're projecting.
+Now that you're aware of the previous tips, the question of how to look confident should be easier to answer.
+The key is to not let your body language undermine what it is you want to do as a leader.
+Since a large part of communication comes from body language, which includes posture and facial expressions, take great care in the messages you put out there.
+Consider using the above tips to help you become more aware of the image you're projecting.

 Read more articles on leadership.